azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/buhid.md

 Buhid is an **abugida** that constructs syllables by affixing vowel signs to its independent consonants, differing from alphabetic scripts like Latin and Greek that treat vowels as distinct units.
 What this means is that there are no letters representing consonants or vowels on their own--each letter represents a syllable unit.

+Another feature of the Buhid script is that it does not have a way of representing dead/final consonants, i.e. consonants without a vowel sound, hence the word "Buhid" itself is actually spelled just "ᝊᝓᝑᝒ", without a representation of the final "-d" sound.
+What this means is that often texts in the Buhid script are ambiguous depending on what the intended final sound is.

 ## Writing System
 The Buhid writing system consists of **independent consonants**, **independent vowels**, and **dependent vowels**